cancel icon

 • 30 or above: obese

-Why do cut-offs differ between populations
+Why do cut-offs differ between populations?

 Body composition differences